 YOUR-USER-NAMEwith your Docker ID.

-tagnameportion, as we didn't add a tag to the image name.
-If you don't specify a tag, Docker will use a tag called
+tagnamepart, as you didn't add a tag to the image name.
+If you don't specify a tag, Docker uses a tag called

-Now that our image has been built and pushed into a registry, let’s try running our app on a brand new instance that has never seen this container image!
-To do this, we will use Play with Docker.
+Now that your image has been built and pushed into a registry, try running your app on a brand new instance that has never seen this container image.
+To do this, you will use Play with Docker.

 Open your browser to Play with Docker.

-Once you’re logged in, click on the “+ ADD NEW INSTANCE” link in the left side bar.
-(If you don't see it, make your browser a little wider.)
-After a few seconds, a terminal window will be opened in your browser.
+Select the ADD NEW INSTANCE option on the left side bar.
+If you don't see it, make your browser a little wider.
+After a few seconds, a terminal window opens in your browser.

 In the terminal, start your freshly pushed app.

-In this section, we learned how to share our images by pushing them to a registry.
-We then went to a brand new instance and were able to run the freshly pushed image.
+In this section, you learned how to share your images by pushing them to a registry.
+You then went to a brand new instance and were able to run the freshly pushed image.
 This is quite common in CI pipelines, where the pipeline will create the image and push it to a registry and then the production environment can use the latest version of the image.